matheusrenow/matheusrenow/README.md

 - 👋 Hi, I’m @matheusrenow
-- 👀 I’m interested in #python
+- 👀 I’m interested in #Python
-- 🌱 I’m currently learning #dataanalytics
+- 🌱 I’m currently learning #DataScientist
-- 💞️ I’m looking to collaborate on #python
+- 💞️ I’m looking to collaborate on #Python
 - 📫 How to reach me @matheusrenow